Manukam/wso2-custom-user-store/README.md

 * To configure the attributes of the user the password should be validated against, add a new `property` inside the `UserStoreManager` and name it `PasswordUserAttributesCheck` and define the attributes as shown below.

   `<Property name="PasswordUserAttributesCheck">sn,givenName </Property>`

+* To configure the password character length, please edit the `PasswordLengthJavaRegEx` property.

 * Restart the IS server and the test the password validations.